-The Baptist College of Florida is a private, religious school in an small town setting in Graceville, Florida.
-The Baptist College of Florida was founded in 1943 and now enrolls around 418 students a year, including 390 undergrads.
+The Baptist College of Florida is a private, religious school in a small town setting in Graceville, Florida.
+The Baptist College of Florida was founded in 1943 and the school currently enrolls around 418 students a year, which includes 390 undergraduate students.
+The Baptist College of Florida offers on-campus housing for up to 365 students.
+The majority of students live on campus.
+On the weekends, about 30% of students stay on-campus and participate in campus events and social life.

 |Overall Acceptance Rate||94%|